adolfomunoz/fun/doc/functions.md

 ```

 In Haskell, currying is a basic mechanism of the language, and as such there are functions that only make sense with such feature.
 For instance, Haskell's `const` function takes two parameters and always returns the first one.
-Such definition seems unneeded, but with currying, it is actually a generator of constant functions.
+Such definition seems unneeded, but with partial application, it is actually a generator of constant functions.

 As `const` is a C++ reserved keyworkd, in `fun` such function is named `constant`, as in the following example: